gantners/CarND-Behavioral-Cloning-P3/README.md

 python drive.py models\model_1\model_1.h5 30
 ```

-The quality chosen was fastest in window mode on 1280x960 display size.
+The quality used was fastest in window mode on 1280x960 display size.
 Steering speed desired was set to 30.

 ####3.
 Submission code is usable and readable